-For those volunteers completing their City & Guilds Level 1 Award in Practical Horticulture there are 3 modules they will need to complete.
-The modules will vary slightly depending on the project but will be tasks such as using a nylon-cord strimmer, maintaining hand tools, or identifying tree species.
-We use the practical days to teach and assess these modules and there are lots of opportunities to practice and (if necessary) re-take assessments.
-You will be provided with steel toe cap boots (or wellies), gloves, t-shirts, and a hoodie – all of which are yours to keep at the end of the project!
-Other PPE such as safety glasses and ear protection will be available for you to use.
+For those volunteers completing their City & Guilds Level 1 Award in Practical Horticulture, there were three modules to complete.
+The modules varied slightly depending on the project but included tasks such as using a nylon-cord strimmer, maintaining hand tools, and identifying tree species.
+Practical days were used to teach and assess these modules, with plenty of opportunities to practise and, where necessary, re-take assessments.
+Participants were provided with steel toe cap boots (or wellies), gloves, t-shirts and a hoodie, all of which they were able to keep at the end of the project.
+Other PPE, including safety glasses and ear protection, was also available to use.

-Wednesday and Friday are practical days where we complete a wide variety of conservation and landscaping tasks.
-These can range from cutting back overgrown vegetation, to making bat boxes, to planting bulbs and shrubs.
-In these sessions we work with volunteers of all levels of experience to upskill them in their practical abilities.
-This could include using a drill, measuring and cutting wood, planting and maintaining trees, and much more!
+Practical days were where participants completed a wide variety of conservation and landscaping tasks.
+Activities ranged from cutting back overgrown vegetation and making bat boxes to planting bulbs and shrubs.
+These sessions worked with people of all experience levels, helping them develop practical skills such as using drills, measuring and cutting wood, planting and maintaining trees, and much more.

 CASE STUDIES